play0137/Traditional_Chinese_word_embedding/README.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]

 # Overview
-We use PTT (bulletin board system (BBS) in Taiwan) and Chinese Wiki corpora to build count-based and prediction-based word embeddings.
+Use PTT (bulletin board system (BBS) in Taiwan) and Chinese Wiki corpora to build count-based and prediction-based word embeddings.
 The [evaluation](https://github.com/play0137/Traditional_Chinese_word_embedding/tree/master/evaluation) in similarity/relatedness tasks is better than the other pre-trained word embeddings.

 ## Chinese Word Embeddings